Suraj1333/portfolio/README.md

 ### MISC CSS

 I have used CSS to add subtle animations to various elements for better visual experiences.
 I have used the same to create a custom scrollbar following the dark-light modes.

+### BLOG SECTION

+I have written a small walkthrough in the blogs section to give you an idea behind the technologies that I have used in building these webpages.
+The code for the blog section can be accessed on the blog section webpage itself.

+PS: I have also referred to a few YouTube Videos in order to build these webpages.